Ray1207/Movie-Recommender/README.md

 Step 1: Open the Recommender project folder in Octave

-Step 2: Open file main.m - here you can enter your own movie preferences, so that later when the algorithm runs, you can get your own movie recommendations.
+Step 2: Open file main.m, go to Step 2 - here you can enter your own movie preferences, so that later when the algorithm runs, you can get your own movie recommendations.
 I have filled out some values according to my own preferences, but you should change this according to your own tastes.
-The list of all movies and their number in the dataset can be found listed in the file movie idx.txt.
+The list of all movies and their number in the dataset can be found listed in the file movie ids.txt.

 Step 3: In Octave, type command - "main".
 Now the system will start training the collaborative filtering algorithm to make movie recommendations for you.